ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Approach

 \section{Approach}

 As depicted in Figure \ref{fig:arc}, our method mainly includes an attention-guided encoder and a body-aware regression module.
 The first component aims to learn proper attention maps to locate informative regions for extracting parts and body features.
 The second module encodes body-aware part features based on these output features and feeds them into a one-layer transformer for camera and SMPL parameter regression.
+Subsequently, it generates the outputs of camera parameters, SMPL parameters, and the explicit relative depth constraints we proposed.
 We introduce our method in more detail as follows.